Jubileumssatsningar / Jubileumsparken in Frihamnen

 20 January 2020

-While waiting for Frihamnen to be expanded, the inhabitants of Gotheburg have since 2014 been able to take part in temporary activities in Jubileumsparken.
+While waiting for Frihamnen to be expanded, the citizens of Gotheburg have since 2014 been able to take part in temporary activities in Jubileumsparken.
 These activities include sailing, sauna bathing, swimming, skating and much more.
+This is a new way of developing a city – that together with the citizens try out what works before you build something permanently.

-The activities in the park are done in collaboration with the non-profit association Passalen.
-This creates job opportunities for about 30 young adults every year.
+The activities in the park are managed by the Passalen in collaboration with the City of Gothenburg.
+This creates job opportunities for around thirty young adults each year who work as park hosts.
+Read more about Jubileumsparken at goteborg.se.

 Photo: Happy Visuals/Göteborg & Co

-Utflyktslekplatsen in Jubileumsparken.
+The playground in Jubileumsparken.

 Playground